Hamilton, New Zealand: City facilities and attractions

 Hamilton Gardens is the region's most popular tourist attraction and hosts the Hamilton Gardens Summer Festival each year.
 The Base is New Zealand's second largest shopping centre, with over 7.5 million visitors per year to the 190 stores.
 Te Awa, an enclosed speciality retail mall at The Base, was awarded a silver medal by the International Council of Shopping Centres for the second-best expansion in the Asia Pacific region.

-Other local attractions include Hamilton Zoo, the Waikato Museum, the Hamilton Astronomical Society Observatory, the Arts Post art gallery, and the SkyCity casino.
-Just 20 minutes' drive away is Ngāruawāhia, the location of Turangawaewae Marae and the home of Māori King Tuheitia Paki.
+Other local attractions include Hamilton Zoo, Waikato Museum, the Hamilton Astronomical Society Observatory, the Arts Post art gallery, and the SkyCity casino.
+Just 20 minutes' drive away is Ngāruawāhia, the location of Turangawaewae Marae and the official residence of Māori queen Nga wai hono i te po.

 Hamilton has six public libraries located throughout the city with the Central Library housing the main reference and heritage collection.
 Hamilton City Theaters provides professional venue and event management at two of the three theatrical venues in the city: Founders Theatre (closed since 2016), and Clarence St Theater.
 The Meteor theatre was bought by the One Victoria Trust in 2013 after the Hamilton City Council proposed the sale of the theatre and is now privately operated.

 St Peter's Cathedral, built in 1916, is the Anglican cathedral in Hamilton, on Cathedral Hill at the southern end of Victoria Street.
 There is also St Mary's Roman Catholic cathedral on the opposite side of the river.

 The Hamilton New Zealand Temple of the Church of Jesus Christ of Latter-day Saints is located in Temple View, Hamilton.
 It was opened along with the Church College of New Zealand, a large high school owned by the church, in the late 1950s.
 Both the college and the temple were built by labour missionaries.
 The school was closed in December 2009.
 Every year, the temple hosts a large Christmas lighting show which attracts large crowds from all over the country.

 Hospitals

-Hamilton's public hospital is Waikato Hospital with 600 beds, 22 operating theatres and about 5,000 worked there in 2014.
+Hamilton's public hospital is Waikato Hospital with 600 beds, 22 operating theatres and about 5,000 worked there in 2014 It is the fourth largest public hospital in New Zealand in number of beds.
 There are two other major private hospitals in Hamilton City; Braemar Hospital, located in the same area that Waikato Hospital is located, and Southern Cross Hospital, located in Hamilton East.
 Hamilton also has a two private primary maternity hospitals, which are fully funded by the Waikato District Health Board, Waterford Birth Centre and River Ridge East Birth Centre.